elhamamini/MechaCar_Statistical_Analysis-2/README.md

 <br />

 ## T-Tests on Suspension Coils
--   **Overall** manufacturing suspension coils manufacturing are not statistically different from the population mean.
-P-value is within tolerance to reject  null hypothesis.<br />
+-   **Overall** The T-test results for the suspension coils across all manufacturing plants show they are not statistically different from the population mean, and the p-value is not low enough to reject the null hypothesis.<br />
 <img src="static/resources/ttest_all.png" alt="Summary Statistics on Suspension Coils" width="450"/><br /><br />
 -   **Lot 1** has performed strongest of the three locations.
 Consistency not seen in either of the other plants and the shallowest variances.
 Due to this, the null hypothesis is not rejected.<br />
 <img src="static/resources/ttest_lot1.png" alt="Summary Statistics on Suspension Coils Lot 1" width="600"/> <br />